Beef Barley Soup

 To me, this is the difference between a good soup recipe and an amazing, drool worthy soup recipe, so we do hope you give it a try!

-Brown the beef until all sides have a nice, brown crust, just like this:
+• Add olive oil to a large dutch oven over medium-high heat.
+Brown the beef until all sides have a nice, brown crust like this:

-Add the browned beef back to the pot along with beef broth, Worcestershire sauce and fresh thyme.
-Bring to a boil and reduce to a simmer for 45 minutes until the beef is tender.
-Taste the soup and adjust the seasonings if needed.
+• Add the browned beef back to the pot along with beef broth, Worcestershire sauce and fresh thyme.
+Bring to a boil and then reduce to a simmer for 45 minutes until the beef is tender.

-Add the pearl barley to the pot, stir and cook another 30 minutes.
-Stir in fresh, chopped parsley and then serve in bowls with grated parmesan cheese and fresh black pepper on top.
+• Add the barley to the pot, stir and cook another 30 minutes.
+Stir in fresh, chopped parsley and serve.

 Can I Make This Soup Recipe Ahead Of Time?